 You know when your feet really need a sprucing up.
 Like your own heels inflict pain if you catch ‘em against your other shin?
-We’ve all been there after a little while of sandal wearing, and given the soaring temps in London of late, I’ve been there for the last two months.
+We’ve all been there after a little while of sandal wearing, and given the soaring temps in London lately, I’ve been there for the last two months.
 I need a pedi, and I’m thinking of going dry.
 Yep, you’re no doubt used to dunking your tootsies in a bubbling bowl of warm, soapy water, but maybe not for long.
 Depending on your foot type – more on that later – a dry pedicure might be better for you.
 Let’s weigh it up.

 By Rachel Spedding